Who are my executors and what do they do?

-Inheritance tax is a tax on your estate.
-There’s normally no inheritance tax to pay if:
+Inheritance tax (IHT) is a tax on your estate.

 Inheritance tax is normally paid from the funds in the estate, or from money raised from the sale of assets if the estate has no cash.
-For further information, read Inheritance tax.
+For more information on IHT, including when it is payable and at what rates, read Inheritance tax.